sav-che/TL-2/Authors/Eisenach, Paul Heinrich Otto {std. Eisenach} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 289](https://www.biodiversitylibrary.org/item/103835#page/299/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 289](https://www.biodiversitylibrary.org/page/33260277) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Eisenach, Paul Heinrich Otto {std.
 Eisenach}|first entry]] for this author

 ### Author

 \* Eisenach, Paul Heinrich Otto (1847-1917), German physician and botanist, born 27 Jun 1847 at Rotenburg a. d.
-Fulda, magistrate in that town, died 14 Jan 1917 at Hanau. (*Eisenach*).
+Fulda, magistrate in that town, died 14 Jan 1917 at Hanau.
+**Abbreviated name**: *Eisenach*

 #### Herbarium and types